Why Business Teams should Lead Master Data Management

 Common Pitfalls to Avoid

-- One-Size-Fits-All Approach: Ignoring the unique needs of different business functions
+3. One-Size-Fits-All Approach: Ignoring the unique needs of different business functions and regions

-Don’t let another IT-led MDM initiative fail due to a lack of business engagement.
-Put your supply chain and business teams in the driver’s seat.
+Don't let another IT-led MDM initiative fail due to a lack of business engagement and empowerment.
+Put your supply chain and business teams in the driver's seat.